crosscompute/crosscompute-policies/terms-github.md

 This Agreement is licensed under this Creative Commons Zero license.
 For details, see our site-policy repository.

 H. API Terms
-Short version: You agree to these Terms of Service, plus this Section H, when using any of CrossCompute's APIs (Application Provider Interface), including use of the API through a third party product that accesses CrossCompute.

 Abuse or excessively frequent requests to CrossCompute via the API may result in the temporary or permanent suspension of your Account's access to the API.
 CrossCompute, in our sole discretion, will determine abuse or excessive usage of the API.
 We will make a reasonable attempt to warn you via email prior to suspension.